bermejo4/Secure_IoT_Medical_Infrastructure/README.md

 3. A configuration page is shown, maybe it takes 15 seconds in load, wait for it to finish please.
 The page looks like this:
 ![](/Documentation/Images/Conf_page.png)
 4. Introduce the data required, and the Keys.
 First one is the key and the second is the initialization vector.
 5. Once the form is completed, clicking on the "Save" button the information is encrypted with Keys using AES 128-bits CBC mode, and the data is sent to the pico.
-The comunication is encrypted to avoid Man In The Middle attack (To learn more obout it go to [](#cybersecurity) section in this readme).
+The comunication is encrypted to avoid Man In The Middle attack (To learn more obout it go to [cibersecurity](#cybersecurity) section in this readme).
 6. When the information arrives to the pico it is decrypted and stored as a JSON in a configuration .txt file --> [conf_file.txt](/Raspberry%20Pi%20Pico/conf_file.txt)
 7. After that, the device change itself to the working mode.
 For that it change its behaviour from Access Point to client.